paulevsGitch/BismuthLib/README.md

 <br/>

 ### How to add light to blocks:
-ColorfulFabric use resourcepacks to add color light to blocks.
+BismuthLib use resourcepacks to add color light to blocks.
 You can add custom blocks from both mod resources and simple resourcepack.

 To add blocks you need to use this resource path:
 ```
-assets/colorfulfabric/lights/<your_file>.json
+assets/bismuthlib/lights/<your_file>.json
 ```

 To keep files clear it is better to name them like mod_id.json, examples: